faheema15/talentscout/README.md

   - Ask technical questions based on the interview stage.
   - Handle fallback gracefully if one provider fails.

-> Example:
-> *"Great!
-Can you tell me about your latest project experience and the technologies you used?"*

 ---

 ## Challenges & Solutions